oddbird/greenmud/greenmud.md

 ------

 <!-- chapter
-chapter       : In Which JJ
-description   : 'Chapter 1: In Which JJ.'
+chapter       : 'In Which JJ.' description   : 'Chapter 1: In Which JJ.'

-chapter_slug  : in-which-jj
-extra_styles  : chapters/in-which-jj.css
 voice         : jj
 -->